 Policies & Procedures

 Thank you for considering a donation to the Peabody Museum of Archaeology and Ethnology.
 It is through such generosity that our collections continue to grow.
 We are always interested to hear more about any object you wish to donate to the Museum.
-We have prepared an Acquisitions FAQ page to answer your questions about the process.

 Our educational mission and the size of the collection under our care dictate stringent criteria for determining whether to accept new objects.
 In order to assist us with our review, please provide the following information:

 - Your name, address, telephone number, and e-mail address.

 - Object description, including materials, date of manufacture and/or collection, and dimensions.

 - Photograph of object.